MasterGroosha/telegram-feedback-bot-topics/README.md

 You can use [docker-compose.example.yml](docker-compose.example.yml) file to deploy PostgreSQL and Redis locally.
 Fill new user and database data in [init-user-db.sh](postgres-firstrun/init-user-db.sh) file or do it manually.

-Use `settings.yml` (based on [settings.example.yml](settings.example.yml)) to fill the necessary options, then run this bot.
+Use `settings.yml` (based on [settings.example.yml](settings.example.yml)) to fill the necessary options, place your localization files (see relevant [README](bot/locales/example/README.md)), then run this bot.
 Docker images will follow soon.